 So, the camp is asking me to “Like” their Facebook page.
 Which I totally get, except for a few things:

-First, I already “Liked” their page when they asked me in an email a while ago.
+First, I already “Liked” their page when they asked me to in an email a while ago.
 And since I tend to pay more attention to Facebook pages than the average citizen, I have repeatedly checked it out.
 And you know what?
 As a mom and customer, there’s just not much to “Like” about the page.
 In marketing language, their content sucks.

 Second, I’m totally cool with them asking me to ‘Like” their page in almost every which way: Emails; at the bottom of every single one of those dozens of forms I have to sign; a big sign on the door — hey, even a camp ditty with a line about how fun their Facebook page is(n’t).
 But a sticker on my kid’s chest?
 Now you are creeping me out.